substrate-system/route-event/README.md

 // programmatically change the location and call the onRoute cb routeEvent.setRoute('/some/path')

+// change the route, but don't call the callbacks routeEvent.setRoute.push('/abc')

 // ...sometime in the future...
 // unsubscribe from route events stopListening()